Home

 Principle of Operation (the best UI is no UI at all.)

 The idea with BlahST is to be the UI-free software equivalent of a Mongol raid; short and powerfull burst of CPU/GPU action and then it is completely gone, with only textual traces in the clipboard and relative desktop peace.
-Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard (unless you pass it by an AI before that).
+Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp [server] which dumps transcribed text into the clipboard (unless you pass it by a local LLM before that).
 An universal approach that should work in most Linux desktop environments and distributions.

 When speech input is initiated with a hotkey, a microphone indicator appears in the top bar (at least in GNOME) and is shown for the duration of the recording (can be interupted with another hotkey).
 The disappearance of the microphone icon from the top bar indicates completion and the transcribed text can be pasted from the clipboard.
 On slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to longer transcription time.
 On my computer, via the whisper.cpp server API, it is less than 150 ms (300 ms with local whisper.cpp) for an average paragraph of spoken text.

-For keyboard-only operation, with the standard CTRL+V for example, the standard clipboard will be used under X11 and Wayland (wsi -c or wsiml -c), while wsi (or wsiml) uses the PRIMARY sellection and text is pasted with the middle mouse button).
-For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand.
-For example I have setup the unused "+" and "Insert" keys on the numeric keypad.
+For keyboard-only operation, with the standard CTRL+V for example, the standard clipboard will be used under X11 and Wayland (wsi or wsiml), while wsi -p (or wsiml -p) uses the PRIMARY sellection and text is pasted with the middle mouse button).
+For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand. ** For example I have setup the unused "+" (START RECORDING) and "Insert" (STOP RECORDING) keys on the numeric keypad.

 SYSTEM SETUP